-24 Traveling, motor vehicle and other allowances and reasonable expenses
+24 Travelling, motor vehicle and other allowances and reasonable expenses

 - (a) Where an employee has a motor vehicle which is covered by comprehensive insurance that covers use for work purposes, the Centre may request the employee to use their own vehicle for work.
-In the event of an employee agreeing, they are entitled to a vehicle allowance at the rate set out at Table 1.
-The allowance will be indexed each financial year by the same percentage that the Centre's Department of Community Services funding is indexed. - (b) Where an employee who agrees to use their own vehicle for work has an accident whilst using the vehicle for work, the Centre will cover the cost of any insurance excess and will meet the cost of repairs not covered by insurance up to the maximum amount set out in

-- Table 1.
-As per (a) above an employee who does not have comprehensive insurance can not be asked to use their motor vehicle for work. - (c) Clauses 24(a) and 24(b) apply only to registered vehicles with appropriate insurance that covers use for work purposes and employees with a current drivers licence. - (d) The Centre will reimburse all reasonable expenses, including telephone calls, incurred by an employee in the course of carrying out their work, provided they are claimed on the appropriate form and proof of expenses is provided. - (e) The Centre will meet the cost of a taxi or other secure transport from work to home where an employee is required to finish work after 9.00pm and the employee's usual means of transport is not a safe alternative. - (f) An employee required to stay away from home overnight due to work commitments will be entitled to reimbursements of reasonable meal and accommodation expenses based on the guideline rates set out at Table 1 (except where accommodation and/or food has been paid by the Centre, e.g. as part of conference registration costs).
-An employee is entitled to seek an advance of likely expenses of up to 70% of anticipated expenses based on guideline rates set out at Table 1, but appropriate documentation detailing the expenses must be subsequently provided. - (g) An employee who performs work outside their normal hours of work is entitled to reimbursement of reasonable child care costs. - (h) An employee who is the designated First Aid Officer will be entitled to the first aid allowance as set out in Table 1.
+In the event of an employee agreeing, they are entitled to a vehicle allowance as set out in Item 3 of Table 5 of the SACS award (rate applicable as at 21/10/08 is set out at Table 1 below). - (b) Where an employee who agrees to use their own vehicle for work has an accident whilst using the vehicle for work, the Centre will cover the cost of any insurance excess and will meet the cost of repairs not covered by insurance up to the maximum amount set out in Table 1.
+As per (a) above an employee who does not have comprehensive insurance can not be asked to use their motor vehicle for work. - (c) Clauses 24(a) and 24(b) apply only to registered vehicles with appropriate insurance that covers use for work purposes and employees with a current drivers licence. - (d) The Centre will reimburse all reasonable expenses, including telephone calls, incurred by an employee in the course of carrying out their work, provided they are claimed on the appropriate form and proof of expenses is provided. - (e) The Centre will meet the cost of a taxi or other secure transport from work to home where an employee is required to finish work after 9.00pm and the employee's usual means of transport is not a safe alternative. - (f) An employee required to stay away from home overnight due to work commitments will be entitled to an allowance for meals at the rates set out at Table 1 (except where meals have been otherwise provided) and will have accommodation expenses reimbursed up to the maximum set out at Table 1.
+In the event that the maximum amounts specified in Table 1 are insufficient to cover expenses reasonably incurred, the Director may approve an amount necessary to meet the expenses. - (g) An employee who performs work outside their normal hours of work is entitled to reimbursement of reasonable child care costs. - (h) An employee who holds a current first aid certificate issued by the St John Ambulance Association or Australian Red Cross Society or equivalent qualification and who is required by the employer to be available to perform first aid duty at their workplace shall be paid an allowance as set out in Item 1 of Table 5 of the SACS award (rate applicable as at 21/10/08 is set out at Table 1 below).